nusharama/BellyButtonBioDiversity/README.md

 ## Step 1 - Plotly.js

-Use Plotly.js to build interactive charts for your dashboard.
+Use Plotly.js to build interactive charts for your dashboard

 * Create a PIE chart that uses data from your samples route (`/samples/<sample>`) to display the top 10 samples.